maccody/KanaChordPlus/hardware/README.md

 ![cable_connect_part_3](./images/cable_connect_part_3.jpg)

-Attach the display bracket to the display assembly by threading the fingers of the bracket between the fingers of the bottom of the display assembly.
-Make sure that the bracket is aligned such that the hexagonal hole in on the right side of the display assembly.
+Attach the display bracket to the display assembly by threading the fingers of the bottom of the display assembly between the fingers of the bracket.
+Make sure that the bracket is aligned such that the hexagonal hole is on the right side of the display assembly.
 Insert the display assembly's ribbon cable and power harness through the slot in the top of the left keypad assembly.
 The picture belows shows how this should look.

 ![display_assembly_part_4](./images/display_assembly_part_4.jpg)